 Dr. Rosemary Gillespie is the Schlinger Chair in Systematics and a Professor in the Department of Environmental Science, Policy, and Management at the University of California at Berkeley, as well as the Director of the Essig Museum of Entomology.
 She received her PhD in Behavioral Ecology from the University of Tennessee at Knoxville.
 She then completed a postdoctoral fellowship at the University of Hawaii.
 Rosemary has received numerous awards and accolades in her career, and she has been named a Fellow in Royal Entomological Society and Trustee and Fellow of the California Academy of Sciences, and also received the Presidential Award for Excellence in Science, mathematics and engineering mentoring, the Notable Woman Award from the University of Tennessee.
 She also currently serves as the President of the International Biogeographical Society and was previously the President of the American Arachnological Society.
 Rosemary is with us today to tell us about her journey through life and science.

-Dr. Andrew Fry is a Professor in the Department of Health, Sport, and Exercise Sciences at the University of Kansas.
-He received his Masters in Exercise Science from the University of Nebraska – Lincoln and his PhD in Exercise Physiology from Pennsylvania State University.
-He then went on to do a postdoctoral fellowship in the College of Osteopathic Medicine and Department of Biological Sciences at Ohio University.
-Andy is with us today to tell us about his journey through life and science.
+Dr. Robert Paul is a Professor in the Department of Psychology and Director of Behavioral Neuroscience at the University of Missouri, St. Louis.
+Rob received his Masters Degree and PhD in Biological Psychology and Neuropsychology from the University of Oklahoma Health Sciences Center.
+He then went on to complete a Clinical Psychology internship and postdoctoral fellowship at Brown University Medical School in the Clinical Psychology Internship Training Consortium.
+Rob served as a faculty member at Brown Medical School and as adjunct faculty at Bryant University before coming to St. Louis.
+Rob is here with us today to tell us about his journey through life and science.